lufinkey/pseuplex/README.md

 Inspired by [Replex](https://github.com/lostb1t/replex)

-This project is still very much a WIP and it is not recommended to enable this up for remote access yet.
+This project is still very much a WIP and it is not recommended to enable this for remote access yet.

 ## Features